AabaJaba/nextGen/README.md

 # nextGen

-Make_keys.py generates a public and a private key Encrypt_data.py encrypts the given data according to the public key Decrypt_data.py decrypts the given data according to the public key
+Make_keys.py generates a public and a private key <br>
+Encrypt_data.py encrypts the given data according to the public key <br>
+Decrypt_data.py decrypts the given data according to the public key <br>

 Features: <br>
 • Completely secured network <br>